AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/ingest_architectural_overview/ingest_architectural_overview.md

-# Data Ingestion Technical Overview
+# Bulk Ingestion Overview

 ## 1. Overview
-The Data ingestion service APIs enable clients to push batch data into the Adobe Cloud Platform.
+The Bulk Ingestion service APIs enable clients to push batch data into the Adobe Cloud Platform.
 This document will cover the Bulk Ingestion API.

 ### 1.1 Audience
 This document is aimed at technical personas and should be a useful tool for all users that need to consume the Adobe Cloud Platform APIs, understand the Adobe Cloud Platform architecture, or architect integrations between customer-owned and 3rd party systems with the Adobe Cloud Platform.